Airtable

 at = Airtable(base_key, 'table01')

-# Second approach: Pass API credentials, base key and table name as arguments.
+# Second approach: Pass personal access token, base key and table name as arguments.

 You can then call various endpoints: